| |

 Note: PPP is a Democratic polling organization.

- Do you think that major sporting events like the NBA playoffs or the Super Bowl are sometimes
+Do you think that major sporting events like the NBA playoffs or the Super

 money and publicity for the sport, or not?